eProsima/DDS-Router/docs/rst/user_manual/user_interface.rst

 File Watcher
 ^^^^^^^^^^^^

-A File Watcher is a process that runs in the background and watches for changes in the |ddsrouter| configuration file.
+A File Watcher is a process that runs in the background and tracks changes in the |ddsrouter| configuration file.
 Every time the file is changed, the OS sends a notification, and the File Watcher listens such notification and interacts with the |ddsrouter| in order to reload the topics.
 This event occurs every time the configuration file is saved.